Loading

 Energy Plant 5 was built in 1999 to substitute the old energy plant 1 and to increase the power and hot water, so the demand could be met.
 It produces with its 30 MW turbines and 75 MW thermal energy exchange system, around 225 GWh per annum.

 Energy Plant 6 is a condenser plant with unique high pressure steam turbines and a total capacity of 30 MW.
-It produces only electricity, which depends on the using of the district heating and the electrical use.
+It produces only electricity, which is interdependent on the use of the other district heating and electrical plants as some of the intake can be from them.

 2023–2024 earthquakes and eruptions